 Winter nuptials pose many a problem for the wedding guest—just what does one wear to a winter wedding?
 While the setting seem all kinds of romantic, with the thought of white swans and ice sculptures (obviously), it's hardly like you can pull out your trusty wedding-guest dress that you've worn for all those summer nuptials.
 No, a winter wedding is a different affair altogether.

 But don't panic.
-Try one of our box-fresh ensembles that tread the line between not upstaging the bride and being striking enough so you unanimously win the votes for best dressed guest.
+Try one of our box-fresh ensembles that tread the line between notupstaging the bride and being striking enough so you unanimously win the votes for best-dressed guest.
 Not only that, but we've compiled nine fail-safe rules for dressing for winter weddings.
 Even better is that you probably already own plenty of these pieces, so you don't need to go buy a whole new outfit.
 Keep scrolling for our nine rules for winter wedding outfits and to shop the key pieces you need.

 #1: All-black outfits are acceptable

 Style Notes: While all-black outfits look a little sombre for a summer wedding, come the cooler months, it looks super chic for winter nuptials.
-Make it as fashion as possible by keeping it simple with great tailoring, lace and great shoes.
+Make it as fashion as possible by keeping it simple with great tailoring, lace and ladylike shoes.